binysebastian/aipsscriptwriter/README.md

 To run these scripts both AIPS and CASA (ver>=5.2) are required.
 Runs for Band 3, 4 and 5 uGMRT data.

+Uses AIPS to carry out all the calibration and few rounds of imaging and sel-calibration, after which the final imaging is carried out in CASA using MT-MFS algorithm.
+CASA automatic flagging algorithms, namely 'tfcrop' and 'rflag' are also made use of.

 A sample command to run the scripts is given below

 nohup ~/casa-release-5.5.0-149.el7/bin/casa -c ~/aipsscrptwriter_pol_trial_ver/runme.py foldername 935 > folder.out &